 Form into four patties.
 Note: this makes four very large patties.

-Cook over medium high heat (either on a grill or in a saute pan) approximately 6 minutes on the first side.
-Flip patties and finish cooking until internal temperature reaches 170 on a meat thermometer.
+Cook over medium-high heat (either on a grill or in a saute pan) approximately 6 minutes on the first side.
+Flip the patties and finish cooking until internal temperature reaches 170 on a meat thermometer.